 What is Gary Pretlow saying to those who oppose the New York gambling bill he authored?
 I will do whatever it takes to get the job done.

-But there seems to be an Assembly full of women standing in his way.
-In an interview with Online Poker Report, Pretlow said:
+But there seems to be an Assembly full of women standing in his way, Pretlow said:

 “It seems women are opposed to gambling or gaming, and it got a little heated,” Pretlow said.
 “There’s opposition to the legislation by a lot of female members of the Assembly, and the Speaker decided we should wait to get it straightened out.
 But now I know which ones to deal with and that’s what I’m going to do.
 I’m going to redouble my efforts, as the expression goes.”